 IHTS Case Studies

-The as-quenched hardness is about the same whether the S-5 punch is oil quenched or water quenched – 62-63 HRC for oil and 63-64 HRC for water, and after tempering the hardness is identical at 61-62 HRC.
-The reason the same design, made of the same material, hardened punch can offer a much better value proposition (“many more holes”) is the compressive residual surface stresses* created during the “intensive water- then-air quench” (*as measured by X-ray diffraction).
-The residual surface stress state for the oil quenched punch is tensile at approximately +200 mPa/ 29,007 psi tensile.
-In contrast the residual surface stress state for the intensively water quenched punch is highly compressed at - 900 mPa / 130,534 psi compressive.
-This means that while the oil quenched punch is primed to chip with 29,007 psi of force pushing grains off the cutting surface, the surface grains of the intensively water quenched punch are being held in place with a combination of hoop and axial compressive forces of over 130,000 pounds-force per square inch.
+The as-quenched hardness is about the same whether the S-5 punch is oil quenched or water quenched – 62-63 HRC for oil and 63-64 HRC for water, and after tempering the hardness is made identical at 61-62 HRC.
+The reason the same design, made of the same material, hardened to the same final hardness can offer a much better value proposition (“many more holes per dollar”) is the higher level of beneficial compressive residual surface stresses* created during the intensive water quench and not in a traditional oil quench. (*Surface stress state was measured at Case Western Reserve University by X-ray diffraction).

 This combination of optimal surface hardness, core ductility and a compressive surface stress state enable the uniform and intensive water quenched tool to punch more holes per dollar invested in each punch.

 More holes made per dollar invested.
 Since the customer is “buying holes,” and not punches, the tooling maker delivering a better value to the end-user while enabling a higher profit margin per punch.